igilham/bazel-example/README.md

 - `//libs/tslib002`: Simple Typescript library with one external dependency
 - `//libs/tslib003`: Simple Typescript library with one internal Typescript dependency (note: import paths are from workspace root in TS source code)
 - `//apps/jsapp00`: simple app with no dependencies
+- `//apps/jsapp02`: simple app with one external dependency